 If a child is truly having a hard time with something, the job of a parent is to be there for them.
 Show your kid that you’re proud of them for having the courage and determination for trying something new, even when it’s hard.
 This normalizes resilience, reinforces the idea that failure is not a permanent state of being, and fosters strong self-esteem to keep pursuing the endeavor in front of them (and others that present themselves in the future).

 Sometimes kids can articulate their thought process around quitting.
 If they explain the pros and cons, and are able to consider alternatives, this allows you to demonstrate your desire for them to stick it out and commend them for thinking critically.

 Present Different Scenarios

 Help your child understand all the choices available to them.
 For example, they might love gymnastics, but not the kids in their group.
 Quitting gymnastics altogether is one option, but so is working to improve their relationship with their peers.
 If it’s something more than your average tween tiff, you may explore other options together, like moving to another timeslot or changing clubs.

 In most cases, quitting is just one of many possible options.
 Normalize struggle, encourage kids to think proactively about potential challenges, and support them as they work through setbacks.
 Your kids will emerge more confident, more self-assured, and better equipped to persist when the going gets tough.

 At Galileo, we believe it’s essential for kids to approach obstacles with courage and determination in order to teach your kids not to give up.
 And the best part?
-We think it’s a whole lot of fun, too..
-Our enthusiastic and talented staff are passionate about encouraging our campers to think and act like innovators, all while having the time of their lives.
+We think it’s a whole lot of fun, too.
+Our best-in-the-biz staff are passionate about encouraging our campers to think and act like innovators, all while having the time of their lives.
 To learn more about camp locations in your area, click the button below.